 GP-10.
-The Board will conduct a biennial review of the Board's Governance Policies, update as warranted, adopt, and publish.
+The Board will conduct a biennial review in odd years, of the Board's Governance Policies, update as warranted, adopt, and publish.

 These governance policies are adopted with the intent that they are fully enforceable and that violations of the provisions of these policies will result in action against Board members as provided herein.